Benjamin Dean: Public service

 Dean served in the Massachusetts Senate and on the Common Council of the City of Boston.
 Dean was elected as a Democrat to the 45th United States Congress, serving from 1878 to 1879.
 Dean was not a candidate for reëlection in 1878.
 Thereafter he resumed his law practice in Boston, and was chairman of the board of parks commissioners in his later years.

 Personal life

 Dean was married to Mary Anne French, daughter of Lowell Mayor Josiah Bowers French and a descendant of the Cotton and Mather families of Massachusetts Bay.
-They had six children, including marine artist Walter Lofthouse Dean and Judge Josiah Stevens Dean.
+They had six children, including marine artist Walter Lofthouse Dean and Judge Josiah French Dean.

 A 33-degree Mason, he served as grand master of the Grand Commandery of the United States from 1880 to 1883; and attended the Tricentennial Conclave in San Francisco in 1883 with his wife and youngest daughter, Mary.

 He was a member of the Boston Yacht Club and owned Outer Brewster Island.
-Dean died in South Boston on April 9, 1897 and is buried at Lowell Cemetery.
+Dean died at his home in South Boston on April 9, 1897, and is buried at Lowell Cemetery.